 - items that are already included in an employee’s tax code for the year in question

-Once an item is included in a PSA for a particular tax year it will simplify matters for both employers and employees because
+Once an item is included in a PSA for a particular tax year it is simpler for both employers and employees because

 - employers do not have to operate PAYE on PSA items for that year, or include them in Real Time Information submissions or on form P11D for benefits in kind.

 Note.
-Employer must retain records of payments and costs together with sufficient information for the calculation of the employees’ marginal rate.
+The employer must retain records of payments and costs together with sufficient information for the calculation of the employees’ marginal rate of tax.
 See PSA1120

 - employees do not need to include PSA items in their returns for the tax year.
 PSA1130 explains what employers should tell employees about their PSA.